jolyonruss/registry-follower-tutorial/README.md

 Let's walk through what this code is doing:

-- On line 2, we are require the `request` package
+- On line 2, we require the `request` package
 - On line 10, we are making a request to our db using the `request` package
 - On line 11, we parse the response from our request and grab the `update_seq` value.